abhishekperambai/learnings/README.md

 # learnings
-Repositroy holds the code to all the learnings accumulated over internet with code
+Repository holds the code to all the learnings accumulated over internet with code